 1. Add walnuts to a food processor and pulse until they have a mealy, crumbly appearance.
 Set aside.

 2. In a large skillet over medium heat, add red onion, garlic, olive oil and a pinch of salt.
-Sauté for about 10 minutes or until the red onion is transparent.
+Sauté for about 7 minutes or until the red onion is soft and somewhat transparent.
 Add the ground walnuts, and saute for an additional 3 minutes over low heat.
 Constantly stir the walnuts around to keep them from burning and to also evenly cook.

 3. Add the pomegranate molasses, 2 ½ cups of broth, cinnamon, cumin and onion granules.
 Stir together, and simmer uncovered over low heat for 5 minutes.
 Meanwhile, add the remaining 1 cup of broth, the lentils, the wheat berries, eggplant and carrots to the slow cooker.
 Pour the walnut-pomegranate simmering sauce into the slow cooker and stir to combine.
 Secure the lid, and cook on HIGH for 4-5 hours—checking it at the 2 hour mark to give it a stir and add more water, if necessary.

 4. Remove the lid, taste, and adjust seasonings (maybe a little more pomegranate molasses?).
 Serve topped with fresh pomegranate seeds.